 Dads are generally treated unequally when it comes to child custody time.
 For example, Custody X Change conducted a study where they found out that states grant fathers 21,8-50% of parenting time.

-Child support payments are court ordered to provide financial help to children.
+Child support payments are court ordered to provide financial help to children and should cover the costs of the essential needs.
 The fees can come from the mom or dad depending on the court’s decisions.

 In many situations, dads end up paying child support because they do not have primary physical custody.